Painting Outdoor Furniture: Techniques and Durable Paint Choices for Longevity

 How do I prepare the furniture?

-- Apply 2-3 coats of your topcoat paint, waiting 2-4 hours between coats.
+5. Apply 2–3 coats of exterior paint, waiting 2–4 hours between coats.

 Any application tips?

-- Use a brush for small details and edges, roller for large flat surfaces.
+• Brush small details and edges, roller for larger surfaces.

-- Check for drips or uneven coverage and smooth them out before the paint dries.
+• Check for drips and smooth them before drying.

-With the right prep and products, your newly painted outdoor furniture will look great for many seasons to come.
-Take your time and enjoy this rewarding DIY project!
+With good prep and the right products, your painted furniture will look great and last for many seasons.

 Final Thoughts